 Tales of derbies past

 A year after the opening of the Manchester Ship Canal on 12 October 1895, Liverpool and Newton Heath, as Manchester United were then known, met for the first time at Anfield.
-Liverpool ran out 7-1 winners, the biggest win for either side in the 117 years that have followed.
+Liverpool ran out 7-1 winners, the biggest win for either side in all the years that have followed.

 In 1977, the two clubs faced each other in a cup final for the first time when Bob Paisley’s Liverpool and Tommy Docherty’s Manchester United met in the FA Cup at Wembley.
 On that occasion, United ran out 2-1 winners thanks to goals from Stuart Pearson and Jimmy Greenhoff, with a Jimmy Case consolation sandwiched in between.
 Liverpool and United also met in the 1996 FA Cup final, with Eric Cantona’s goal winning it for the Red Devils.
 However, Liverpool won the two League Cup deciders between the sides in 1983 and 2003.